 Senate, House on Contrasting Paths for 2014 Spending; Funding for Low-Income Workers, Families at Stake

-Last week, the Senate Appropriations Committee passed its version of the bill to provide funding for the federal Departments of Labor, Health and Human Services, and Education for fiscal year 2014, which begins on October 1, 2013.
+In July 2013, the Senate Appropriations Committee passed its version of the bill to provide funding for the federal Departments of Labor, Health and Human Services, and Education for fiscal year 2014, which begins on October 1, 2013.
 These Departments are in charge of a huge range of programs and services, many of which serve low-income workers and families.